RobinRoeland/SlotMachine/ARDUINO_SETUP.md

 - On Windows, check Device Manager for COM ports
 - On Linux, check `/dev/ttyUSB*` or `/dev/ttyACM*`

+### "Stuck on 'Connecting...' and never connects"
+- **Most common cause**: Close the Arduino Serial Monitor if it's open - only one program can connect at a time
+- **Port in use**: Make sure no other program is using the COM port (PuTTY, Tera Term, etc.)
+- **Wrong baud rate**: Verify your Arduino sketch uses `Serial.begin(9600)` (9600 baud)
+- **Arduino not responding**: Try unplugging and replugging the Arduino
+- **Connection timeout**: The browser will now timeout after 5 seconds - check browser console (F12) for error details
+- **Driver issues**: On Windows, ensure Arduino drivers are installed
+- If timeout occurs, try reconnecting - the Arduino resets when the serial port opens and needs a moment to boot up

 ### "Connection established but button doesn't work"
 - Open Arduino Serial Monitor (set to 9600 baud)
 - Check if "CONNECTED" message was received